What is the SATW Foundation?

 The Foundation’s mission is to contribute to the field through supporting, celebrating and sustaining excellence in travel journalism.
 To accomplish this goal, the Foundation holds the only broad-based, independent competition for work in travel, the SATW Foundation Lowell Thomas Travel Journalism Competition, that is open to journalists from around the world.

 The first contest honored work done in 1984.
-Since that time, the Foundation has awarded more than $575,000 to journalists.
-Today the Foundation gives more than $25,000 annually in prize money and more than 100 awards to journalists and publications for outstanding print, digital, multimedia and broadcast work.
+Since that time, the Foundation has awarded more than $600,000 to journalists.
+Today the Foundation gives more than $25,000 annually in prize money and 75 to 100+ awards to journalists and publications for outstanding print, digital, multimedia and broadcast work.